livingearth-system/livingearth-system.github.io/our-projects-2/living-coasts/index.md

 ---
 layout: page

-title: "Living Coasts"
+#title: "Living Coasts"

 header: "Living Coasts"
 headerTop: "Living Coasts "
-subtitle: "Living Coasts is adapting existing capacity (developed jointly by Australia and the UK) to allow coastal and influencing inland landscapes to be consistently characterised, mapped and monitored from dense time-series of Earth observations and modelled descriptors of the environment.; Aims; Objectives; Strategic Plan;
+subtitle: "Living Coasts is adapting existing capacity (developed jointly by Australia and the UK) to allow coastal and influencing inland landscapes to be consistently characterised, mapped and monitored from dense time-series of Earth observations and modelled descriptors of the environment.; Aims; Objectives; Strategic Plan;"
 background: "#072857"
 image: "/assets/img/heading/livingcoasts_starckemangroves.png"
 nobuttons: true